damo-da/gwdl/README.md

 interferometers at 4096 Hz and trim them to [-16s, 16s] around their event timestamps.
 On Notebook [2](./2-noise.ipynb), we will generate noise strains.
-Then, finally on Notebook ![3](./3-classification.ipynb), we will build a machine learning pipeline involving signal processing (Whitening + bandpass at 30-400 Hz), feature extraction using CSP, and different classifier pipelines and run them using _nxk_ cross-validation over 21 sliding windows (length 0.3s, jump 0.1s, start=-1s).
+Then, finally on Notebook ![3](./3-classification.ipynb), we will build a machine learning pipeline involving signal processing (Whitening + bandpass at 30-400 Hz), feature extraction using CSP, and different classifier pipelines and run them using 10x5 cross-validation over 21 sliding windows (length 0.3s, jump 0.1s, start=-1s).

 ## Result